Reduction of the Twisted Bilayer Graphene Chiral Hamiltonian into a $2\times2$ matrix operator and physical origin of flat-bands at magic angles

 This Hamiltonian is difficult to tackle and in fact most of the studies have been restricted to the zero-mode operator solutions at energy zero \cite{Wang2020,Popov2020}.
-Here, instead of solving the Schrödinger equation with $\mathcal{H}$ we first propose to reduce the dimensionality of the problem.
-Starting with the Schrödinger equation $\mathcal{H} \Phi=E \Phi$, where $\Phi(r)= ^T$ are the four components of the twisted graphene bilayer, and the index $1,2$ represent each graphene layer, we consider the squared Hamiltonian $\mathcal{H}^{2}$,
+Here, instead of solving the Schr$\ddot{o}$dinger equation with $\mathcal{H}$ we first propose to reduce the dimensionality of the problem.
+Starting with the Schr$\ddot{o}$dinger equation $\mathcal{H} \Phi=E \Phi$, where $\Phi(r)= ^T$ are the four components of the twisted graphene bilayer, and the index $1,2$ represent each graphene layer, we consider the squared Hamiltonian $\mathcal{H}^{2}$,

 This transforms the off-diagonal blocks into zeros.
 We can understand such transformation as a removal of the particle-hole symmetry that is an anti-unitary anti-commuting symmetry.
 Therefore, we obtain a decoupled equation $\mathcal{H}^{2}\Phi(r)=E^{2}\Phi(r)$, where the eigenvalues are the squares of the original energies.
-States at $E=0$ are ground states.
-As for arbitray $\alpha$ there are always two zero-mode solutions in the $K$ and $K'$ points \cite{Tarnpolsky2019}, the signature of a magic angle in $\mathcal{H}^{2}$ is that the Fermi velocity at $\bm{k}=K,K'$ points of the Moir\'e Brillouin (mBrillouin) zone approaches zero and a degenerate ground state.
+Therefore, the states at $E=0$ are ground states of $\mathcal{H}^{2}\Phi(r)$.
+For arbitray $\alpha$ there are always two zero-mode solutions in the $K$ and $K'$ points \cite{Tarnpolsky2019}, the signature of a magic angle in $\mathcal{H}^{2}$ is that the Fermi velocity at $\bm{k}=K,K'$ points of the Moir\'e Brillouin (mBrillouin) zone approaches zero and a massive degenerate ground state.
 We now define a $2\times 2$ effective Hamiltonian $H^{2}=D^{\ast}(-r)D(r)$.
 As detailed in the supplementary material, the resulting effective Hamiltonian is,

 The norm of the potential is,

 where $\bm{b}_{1,2}=\bm{q}_{2,3}-\bm{q}_{1}$ are the mBrillouin zone Moir\'e vectors and $\bm{b}_{3}=\bm{q}_{3}-\bm{q}_2$.
 The off-diagonal terms are,

 and,